NeuroSynqt™ Training Institute

 Learn to work with developmental trauma at the level of integration - where change becomes consistent and sustainable.

-• understanding how the brain organises under chronic threat
+• Understand how the brain organises under chronic threat.

-• working with dissociation, identity disruption, and survival patterns
+• Work with dissociation, identity disruption, and survival patterns.

 Write your awesome label here.